 Local Development Scheme progress: The Local Development Scheme sets out the timetable for production of the LDF.
-The most recent LDS was updated in May 2009 however this has not been formally adopted.
+The most recent LDS was updated in May 2009 with a revised timetable updated in February 2010.
+This timetable information is available ion the Ribble Valley website, however this has not been formally adopted.
 Tracking the progress made on the LDS is useful as it informs the update of the next LDS, highlighting areas where slippage has occurred and where the LDS needs to be amended.